HermesBoots/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 ## I Can Only Go One Way.
 I've Not Got a Reverse Gear
 Printing a string in reverse, then a line feed, to standard output.

+## A Good Engineer Thinks in Reverse and Asks Himself about the Stylistic Consequences of the Components and Systems He Proposes
+Reversing a string in place.